HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 4. Call the function three times, passing the arrays as arguments.
 Use `console.log` to display the results.

-Note: The DRY principle is put into practice here: instead of repeating the code to randomly select array elements four times inside the `tellFortune` function body, this code is now written once only in a separated function.
+Note: The DRY principle is put into practice here: instead of repeating the code to randomly select array elements four times inside the `tellFortune` function body, this code is now written once only in a separate function.

 ### Exercise 4: Shopping at the supermarket